yantadeu/rancher-deploy-action/README.md

-# Action to deploy image in Rancher using Rancher API
+# Action for Github to deploy image in Rancher using Rancher API

 ## Envs